brianhliou/hanzi-flow/docs/NSS_ALGORITHM.md

 **Wrong!** Higher θ_known = fewer unknowns.
 If θ_known = 0.65, characters with s=0.62 are now "known" (was "unknown" at θ=0.6).

 ### ❌ "Fallback 3 fixes the mastered-character trap"
 **Wrong!** FB3 adds mastered sentences to the pool, but scoring still rejects them for k=0.
-Only FB4 (random) "fixes" it by bypassing scoring entirely.
+FB4 (mastered threshold) addresses this by relaxing θ_known to 0.8.

 ### ❌ "Each fallback uses the same 300 samples"
-**Wrong!** Each fallback resamples a fresh 300, either from the same pool (FB1) or an expanded pool (FB2, FB3).
+**Wrong!** Each fallback resamples a fresh 300, either from the same pool (FB1, FB4) or an expanded pool (FB2, FB3).

 ### ❌ "k_band and θ_known filter the pool"
 **Wrong!** They're scoring constraints (Stage 2), not pool filters (Stage 1).
 Pool is filtered by script/HSK/cooldown/skip only.